Copyleaks/ng-web-report/README.md

 ### Inputs

 - **`reportEndpointConfig` - Required**: (`IClsReportEndpointConfigModel`) Configures the data endpoints for fetching the report data, including URLs and headers.
-- **`showDisabledProducts` - Optional**: (`boolean`) A flag that deterimnate whether to show disabled products in the report interface or not, the default value is `false`.
+- **`showDisabledProducts` - Optional**: (`boolean`) A flag determining whether to show disabled products in the report interface.
+The default value is `false`.

 ### Outputs

 - **`onReportRequestError`**: (`EventEmitter<ReportHttpRequestErrorModel>`) Emits an event with HTTP request data when any request to update or fetch report data fails, allowing for custom error handling.
-- **`onCompleteResultUpdate`**: (`EventEmitter<ICompleteResults>`) Emits an event when the complete report results data is successfully retrieved, and also when there is an update in the filter options (which are part of the complete results model).
-This ensures users are properly informed about both the availability of complete results and any changes in the filter dialog data.
+- **`onCompleteResultUpdate`**: (`EventEmitter<ICompleteResults>`) Emits an event when the complete report results data is successfully retrieved and also when there is an update in the filter options (which are part of the complete results model).
+This ensures users are appropriately informed about the availability of complete results and any changes in the filter dialog data.

 ### Note on Report View Parameters

 The Copyleaks Web Report Module interprets several query parameters to tailor the report view:

-- **`contentMode`** (string): Determines the content view type, it accepts `'text'` or `'html'` which will accordingly change the content view mode **only** **if the selected mode is available**.
+- **`contentMode`** (string): Determines the content view type.
+It accepts 'text' or 'html', which will only change the content view mode **if the selected mode is available**
 - **`sourcePage`** & **`suspectPage`** (number): Represent the page number in text view pagination, starting from 1.
 - **`suspectId`** (string): The identifier of the selected matching result.
 - **`alertCode`** (string): The code of the selected alert.

-These parameters allow for dynamic and contextual presentation of the plagiarism report, adapting to user specific requirements.
+These parameters allow for the dynamic and contextual presentation of the plagiarism report, adapting to user-specific requirements.

 ---